Wall Street Analyst Downgrade V.F. Corporation [VFC]. What else is Wall St. saying

 Sponsored

-Just in time for longer days and warmer weather, Timberland introduces new eco-innovative styles ready for the season.
-Step out and chase the light in the GreenStride™ Solar Wave ST collection, offering progressive style and lightweight comfort to take you from the city streets to summer trails and back again.
+VF Corporation (NYSE: VFC), a global leader in branded lifestyle apparel, footwear and accessories, today announced that it has been recognized by 3BL Media in its 100 Best Corporate Citizens ranking for the company’s work across people and planet, including employees, climate change, the environment and human rights, among other categories.

-The results of the trading session contributed to over 3817074 shares changing hands.
-Over the past one week, the price volatility of V.F.
-Corporation stands at 4.09% while the volatility over the past one month is 3.31%.
+The stocks have a year to date performance of -37.22 percent and weekly performance of 1.30 percent.
+The stock has been moved at -41.07 percent over the last six months.
+The stock has performed -19.87 percent around the most recent 30 days and changed -24.58 percent over the most recent 3-months.

-The market cap for VFC stock reached $18.95 billion, with 390.43 million shares outstanding and 367.78 million shares in the current float.
-Compared to the average trading volume of 3.23M shares, VFC reached a trading volume of 3817074 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.25M shares, VFC reached to a volume of 4346925 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wells Fargo have made an estimate for V.F.
 Corporation shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on April 05, 2022.
 While these analysts kept the previous recommendation, UBS dropped their target price from $71 to $65.
 The new note on the price target was released on January 31, 2022, representing the official price target for V.F.
 Corporation stock.
 Previously, the target price had yet another drop from $79 to $70, while Truist kept a Hold rating on VFC stock.
 On January 31, 2022, analysts decreased their price target for VFC shares from 85 to 74.

 V.F.
-Corporation [VFC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.75.
-With this latest performance, VFC shares dropped by -14.73% in over the last four-week period, additionally sinking by -37.44% over the last 6 months – not to mention a drop of -43.77% in the past year of trading.
+Corporation [VFC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.30.
+With this latest performance, VFC shares dropped by -19.87% in over the last four-week period, additionally sinking by -41.07% over the last 6 months – not to mention a drop of -45.73% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for VFC.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for V.F.
 Corporation go to 44.77%.

-There are presently around $16,549 million, or 90.10% of VFC stock, in the hands of institutional investors.
-The top three institutional holders of VFC stocks are: PNC FINANCIAL SERVICES GROUP, INC. with ownership of 77,478,272, which is approximately -0.007% of the company’s market cap and around 0.10% of the total institutional ownership; VANGUARD GROUP INC, holding 34,574,553 shares of the stock with an approximate value of $1.57 billion in VFC stocks shares; and NORTHERN TRUST CORP, currently with $1.14 billion in VFC stock with ownership of nearly -0.367% of the company’s market capitalization.
+There are presently around $17,820 million, or 87.20% of VFC stock, in the hands of institutional investors.
+The top three institutional holders of VFC stocks are: PNC FINANCIAL SERVICES GROUP, INC. with ownership of 77,478,272, which is approximately -0.007% of the company’s market cap and around 0.10% of the total institutional ownership; VANGUARD GROUP INC, holding 40,200,890 shares of the stock with an approximate value of $1.94 billion in VFC stocks shares; and CAPITAL INTERNATIONAL INVESTORS, currently with $1.34 billion in VFC stock with ownership of nearly 27.698% of the company’s market capitalization.